easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_SETUP_GUIDE.md

 1. ✅ Run `INSTALL.bat` (if you haven't already)
 2. ✅ Run `CREATE_DESKTOP_SHORTCUT.bat` to add desktop shortcut
-3. ✅ Double-click the "Q-IDE Topdog" icon on your Desktop
+3. ✅ Double-click the "Top Dog Topdog" icon on your Desktop
 4. ✅ Complete the Setup Wizard
 5. ✅ Describe your app idea
-6. ✅ Watch Q-IDE build it!
+6. ✅ Watch Top Dog build it!

 ---